Marine Turbine Technologies

-Marine Turbine Technologies (MTT) is an American turbine manufacturer based in Franklin, LA.
+Marine Turbine Technologies (MTT) is an American turbine manufacturer based in Franklinton, Louisiana.

 The company develops, designs and produces high performance turbines for primarily for marine applications, boats and fire-suppression pumps.

 It gained fame and became noted for developing and building what may be the most powerful and fastest street-legal motorcycle in the world, the turboshaft-powered MTT Y2K Turbine Superbike.